ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
 _I am passionate about business systems analysis.
 Have knowledge of the most popular programming languages and the skills to visually model overview systems and Software Development Life Cycle.
 Besides, I used to be in roles UI/UX designer, developer, and manual tester.
 I have a knack for public speaking, have demonstrated experience in a management role, have effective people and problem- solving skills.
-A perfectionist who ensures that every task is completed with the utmost attention to detail.._
+A perfectionist who ensures that every task is completed with the utmost attention to detail._

 <br />